Frequently Asked Questions

 useState

-is triggered on form submission.
+triggers on form submission.
 It prevents the default form action, sets loading state, and makes afetch

-request to our backend API route (/api/schedule
+request to the backend API route (/api/schedule

 Create API Route File: Create the file